sayantann11/Engage_Project_Automotive_industry/README.md

 # About The Project

 The automobile industry is flooded with options, it is a dream for a middle-class family to buy a car, and with this incentive, the company is doing everything possible to give a smooth ride utilising analytics.
-As a result, I'm attempting to develop an analytical tool for the automotive sector as per Manufacturing Industry Employees as a user.
+As a result, I'm attempting to develop an analytical tool to provide Data-Analysis for the automotive sector as per Manufacturing Industry Employees as a user.

 # X-factor